Last Chance for Americans Abroad to Get Caught Up with the IRS and Claim a Stimulus Payment

 That’s it.
 No penalties, just a clean slate.

-And right now, there’s a bonus: 2021 is still within reach, and it was the final year of Covid-19 stimulus payments.
+At the time, there was a bonus: 2021 was still within reach, and it was the final year of Covid-19 stimulus payments.

-In 2021, the US government issued a third round of Economic Impact Payments (aka stimulus checks).
-Most Americans get $1,400 per person (and $1,400 for each dependent, too).
+In 2021, the US government issued a third round of Economic Impact Payments (also known as stimulus checks).
+Most Americans received $1,400 per person, plus $1,400 for each qualifying dependent.

-You can still claim this payment if you never received it—but only if you file a 2021 tax return.
-And because the Streamlined program requires you to file your last three missed returns, 2021 is part of the deal.
+You could have claimed this payment if you had never received it, but only by filing a 2021 tax return.
+And because the Streamlined program required you to file your last three missed returns, 2021 was part of the package.

-But here’s the catch: Refunds are only honored up to three years after the original due date of that return.
-The 2021 tax return was due on June 15th, 2022 for US expats.
-Therefore, that’s the final cutoff date that your 2021 return should be postmarked when filed.
+But here was the catch: refunds are only honored up to three years after the original due date of a return.
+For US expats, the 2021 return was due on June 15th, 2022.
+That made June 15th, 2025 the final date to postmark a 2021 return and still claim the payment.

-To qualify, you need to have adjusted gross income (AGI) of less than $75,000.
-More good news though: expats can claim a tax break called the Foreign Earned Income Exclusion on up to $108,700 of earned income in 2021 that reduces their AGI to zero.
+To qualify, your adjusted gross income (AGI) had to be below $75,000.
+Fortunately, expats could use the Foreign Earned Income Exclusion to exclude up to $108,700 of earned income in 2021, often reducing their AGI to zero.

 Will I Owe US Taxes?